FroggMaster/Bash-Scripts/README.md

 # Bash-Scripts

-Personal bash scripts for making life on Linux easier.
+A collection of bash scripts / tools I've found useful or created.